jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### Membership maintenance

 Every six months, a bot will open an issue in the [council repo](https://github.com/jupyterlab/council) asking all currently active JupyterLab council team members to reply within three weeks if they still consider themselves active.
 If a team member replies no, they will be removed from the council.
 If a member does not reply, the council may reach that member personnaly for membership confirmation.
-If that request for confirmation is not answer within a month, the member will be removed from the council.
+If that request for confirmation is not answered within a month, the member will be removed from the council.

 ## Release team member